kHarshit/gpucompare/README.md

 │                              fp16_perf (float): fp16 performance in TFLOPS                               │
 │                              int8_perf (float): int8 performance in TOPS                                 │
-│                              mem (float): gpu memory in GiB                                              │ │                              mem_bandwidth (float): memory bandwidth in GB/s                             │
+│                              mem (float): gpu memory in GiB                                              │ │    --output            TEXT  Output in 'concise' or 'detailed' format. [default: concise]                |
+│                              mem_bandwidth (float): memory bandwidth in GB/s                             │
 │    --version   -v            Prints the version of the gpucompare package.                               │ │    --help                    Show this message and exit.                                                 │